Sami-Souissi/BMW_CONNECT-Dashboard-/README.md

 </p>

 # BMW CONNECT
+## Disclaimer

+The code for this project is classified and not publicly accessible.
+Therefore, the repository does not contain any code.
+Please reach out to the project lead for further inquiries.
 ## Project Overview
 The BMW CONNECT project integrates a mobile application and a dashboard, both of which are interconnected to provide users with a comprehensive and intuitive experience in controlling a simulated BMW vehicle.
 The mobile app, developed using the React Native framework, facilitates seamless user authentication and access to the vehicle system.
 On the other hand, the dashboard, hosted on a Raspberry Pi 4, serves as the central control unit, enabling real-time monitoring and synchronization with the mobile app.
 The project emphasizes a futuristic, neon-inspired design, incorporating a customized BMW branding identity for both the app and the dashboard.